AUA PgCert optional pre-course background reading

 Pressed for time?

 Stella Cottrell’s The Study Skills Handbook (reference below) will give you a good guide to study skills.

 If you only have time to read just one text as background reading, read Jennifer Moon’s book on reflection.
-If you have more time, look also at the four links under knowledge.
+If you have more time, read David Willetts’ book ‘A University Education’ (full reference under ‘Knowledge’ below).

 Study skills: reading and writing for academic study

 There are a number of study skills guides available.
 Not everyone engages with the same material or style of presentation, so the main thing is to find one which works for you.
 The following are recommended: